Bilton6/Swift_UV_spectra/README.md

-# Swift UVOT UV Spectra of Nearby Type Ia Supernovae
+# Swift UV Spectra of Nearby Type Ia Supernovae

 This repository contains ultraviolet grism spectra of nearby Type Ia supernovae observed with the **Ultraviolet/Optical Telescope (UVOT)** on the *Neil Gehrels Swift Observatory*.